Beddau: Sport

-Beddau fields a rugby union team, Beddau RFC, as well as its own football team, Cwm Welfare AFC.
+Beddau fields a rugby union team, Beddau RFC, as well as its own football team, Cwm Welfare A.F.C.

 Transport

 Beddau is served by bus services to Llantrisant, Cardiff and Pontypridd.

 A station, Beddau Halt railway station on the Llantrisant and Taff Vale Junction Railway existed until 1964 quite some way south of the village.
 A private railway siding from the Treferig branch of the Llantrisant and Taff Vale Junction Railway to coal workings extended to the village existed for a time.
 Extensive sidings and rail traffic served Cwm Colliery and coking works until 1984 when the line to junction at Pontyclun station was closed and mothballed.
 Efforts are being made to reopen this line to passenger traffic.